What is a Doula?

-I live in the wonderful city of Glasgow, Scotland in the Southside.
+I cover London’s east end.
 All services are offered face-to-face where possible, though parent craft, birth preparation mentoring and some elements of postnatal support can be delivered via Skype / Face Time / phone.
 Understandably, birth companion / Doula services are offered to those within a 30 min driving range.
 If you have any special requests regarding availability and travel, please get in touch!

 Can I take the birth preparation / parent craft class with another couple or a friend?

 Yes!
 I am happy to take on group assignments.
 Just get in touch with me and we can work it out.

 Have you given birth?

 I am the mother of a beautiful boy.
 I will happily share my own experience with you if requested.
 However, remember that this is YOUR birth and YOUR baby, and my focus is very much on you.
 No one’s personal experience should directly inform or influence yours.

 Why do I need a Doula or a birth preparation class?
 Isn’t birth natural?

 Yes, birth is natural.
 But natural does not mean easy!